 The Brandeis Counseling Center stands with countless citizens of the world in opposition to the continued violence against our Black/African brothers, sisters and family.
 We grieve with you the loss of your family due to the COVID-19 pandemic and through the racial inequities in our healthcare system.
-We condemn the deaths of Ahmaud Arbery, Breonna Taylor, Sean Reed, Tony McDade, David McAtee, Sean Monterrosa, George Floyd and so many others, and the historical, institutional and systemic oppression that continues to impact and traumatize our Black brothers, sisters and family.
+We condemn the shooting of Jacob Blake, and the deaths of Ahmaud Arbery, Breonna Taylor, Sean Reed, Tony McDade, David McAtee, Sean Monterrosa, George Floyd, Daniel Prude and so many others, and the historical, institutional and systemic oppression that continues to impact and traumatize our Black brothers, sisters and family.
 Everyone in this country should have the same basic freedoms without fear of reprisal, or worse, death.
 We should all feel the same sense of comfort and ease while jogging in our communities, birding in Central Park, meeting up with friends at a café, and relaxing in the comfort of our own homes.

 Given the recent events of injustice and indignity, we as an educational community must condemn the dehumanizing actions that have led to a national crisis.
 We must engage in collective dialogue and take specific action to build unity, trust and respect for marginalized groups.
 We will do this through compassion, support, solidarity and becoming true role models for the well-being of our community at large.
 At the Brandeis Counseling Center, our staff will continue to work to eradicate unconscious bias that exists in each of us and invite the Brandeis family to join us in that work.

 Let us reflect on Mahatma Gandhi’s words, “If you want to change the world, start with yourself.”